Clarifying shampoos are NOT your regular type of shampoo.

 Then take action based on the recommendation below:

-Here’s how you remove dirt from your scalp:
+Here’s how you remove buildup and residues from your scalp:

-There’s a lot more than just scalp build up removal.
+Sometimes, there’s a lot more than just scalp buildup.

 A clarifying shampoo cleans each individual hair strand to remove what your shampoo and soap leaves behind.